 Skip to content

-Improving Test Execution Efficiency with Test Impact Analysis
+Improving Test Execution Efficiency

 Regression testing of changes is usually done by re-running all automated or manual tests of a system (retest all).
 As more and more features are added to a software system over its lifetime, the number and overall runtime of tests also increases.
 With increasing runtime of the testsuite the number of possible retest all runs decreases.
 Therefore, the time between introducing a new bug with a change and getting the results of a failed regression test increases as well.
 However, re-executing all tests is not only expensive, it is also inefficient, since most of the tests in the test suite don't test a given change to the codebase.

 Test Impact Analysis provides an automated mechanism to select and prioritize tests to be executed based on the coverage of previous test runs.
 For that purpose Testwise Coverage must be recorded and uploaded to Teamscale.
-In follow-up runs the Test Runner will ask Teamscale for the tests that need to be executed to test the changes of the current commit to be tested.
+In follow-up runs your test runner will ask Teamscale for the tests that need to be executed to test the changes of the current commit to be tested.
 Teamscale uses the data from the initial run to determine, which of the tests will actually execute the code changes.
 These impacted tests are then prioritized such that tests with a higher probability of failing are executed before the other tests.
 The Test Runner can then start executing tests based on the test list.

 On Impacted Tests